rtdeb/GeoPick/README.md

 <hr>

 ### How to install
-To download, install and run the application, please follow these steps:
+To download, install, and run the application, please set up the server and client sides by following the commands below (in shaded background).
+Once done, you can access the application at http://localhost.8081.
+You can change the execution parameters in a *.env* (in this repo shown as *.env_example*).

 > git clone https://github.com/aescobarr/GeoPick.git

+#### Client side
+Requirements: v16.16.0

 > cd GeoPick
 > npm install
 > npm run start

-The app runs on localhost:8080
-Works with node v16.16.0
+#### Server side
+Requirements: R version 4.2.1

+> cd R
+> Rscript geopick_server.R